rmoralespp/jsonl/docs/load.md

 # Load JSON Lines files

-Load JSON Lines **(jsonl)** files in Python, covering both uncompressed and compressed files, handling broken lines, and using custom deserialization and opener callbacks.
+Load JSON Lines **(jsonl)** files incrementally, supporting both uncompressed and compressed formats, handling broken lines, and allowing custom deserialization and opener callbacks.

-Support for loading files compressed in `gzip`, `bzip2`, and `xz` formats.
+<a id="note-compression"></a>
+!!! note
-If a compression extension is not provided or is unrecognized, the file will be assumed to be uncompressed.
+    Supported compression formats are: **gzip (.gz), bzip2 (.bz2), xz (.xz)** If a file extension is not provided or is unrecognized, the file will be assumed to be uncompressed.

-**Load an uncompressed file given a path**
+#### Load an uncompressed file given a path.

 ```python
 import jsonl